AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 Specs need to also include technical constraints, so they contain design, functional, and technical requirements.
 A Cascade is a micro-waterfall, so that means spec work up-front.
 But the speed-up that comes from providing good context to an LLM outweighs the time it takes to write a good spec.

 Spec creation is good for your team.
+It should be a silo-breaking activity.
 It's the perfect place for multiple disciplines to have "seats at the table".
-It requires the cross-disciplinary work of requirements gatherers, designers, software architects, and more to arrive at well-engineered context for both the LLM and the team itself.
+Spec creation requires the cross-disciplinary work of requirements gatherers, designers, software architects, and more to arrive at well-engineered context for both the LLM and the team itself.

 As Cascades are micro-waterfalls, specs should be for targeted features.
 But AI-assisted development in general let's you include more features in a spec than you might normally include in an Agile sprint.